 To strengthen its business internationally, GOJO in 2014 acquired Laboratoires Prodene Klint, based in France.
 Prodene Klint specializes in making and marketing professional hygiene, cosmetics, and disinfectant products.

 Positioning itself to pick up more sales, the company re-acquired the PURELL brand from Johnson & Johnson in late 2010.
 It had marketed PURELL under a license with Johnson & Johnson since 2006.
 (GOJO invented the waterless hand sanitizer for foodservice and health care professionals in 1988, and in 2004 sold the brand to Pfizer's Warner-Lambert, which was acquired two years later by Johnson & Johnson.)

-GOJO has become one of the top go-to companies for sanitation items.
-The company launched the PURELL E3-rated line of hand sanitizers, which offers customers a no-rinse product that meets strict guidelines.
+GOJO has become one of the top go-to companies for sanitation items. in 2013 GOJO rolled out the GOJO CXT Counter Mount Dispensing System, a line of all-metal counter mount hand soap dispensers.
+The company also launched the PURELL E3-rated line of hand sanitizers, which offers customers a no-rinse product that meets strict guidelines.
 In the product's development, GOJO ensured that the line meets guidelines for several regulating entities, such as NSF International and the USDA.

 The increasing prevalence of hand sanitizers at home and in places of work has positioned GOJO to benefit financially from its straightforward portfolio of hand-cleaning items.
 Indeed, the threat of the H1N1 virus, or Swine Flu, in 2009 spurred sales of GOJO's products and caused factories where its sanitizers are made to operate nonstop.
 The unprecedented demand for quick turnaround orders required GOJO to install additional equipment and raise its production capacity through 2010.